enhance-dev/enhance-styles/v7/README.md

 In short, we define parametric CSS as follows:

-1. Parametric CSS is derived from a **configurable styleguide** that constrains the central characteristics of a design language to a predefined set of values (for example: font sizes, spacing intervals, a colour palette…).
+1. Parametric CSS is derived from a **configurable styleguide** that constrains the central characteristics of a design language to a predefined set of values (for example: font sizes, spacing intervals, a color palette…).
 2. Parametric CSS generates discrete, single purpose units of style that are **composable** (single units can be combined to build complex designs), **complementary** (units implement one style and one style only, and thus do not interact or introduce side effects), and **constant** (the style a unit implements does not change unless the configuration is updated).
 These units of style can be in the form of classes, classes utilizing custom properties, or custom properties on their own.
 3. Parametric CSS serves as a base for **design systems and global styles**.
 While it can be used to apply those styles to discrete components, it is not intended to create bespoke styles local to specific components.
 Other CSS methodologies can be used in tandem for these design challenges, while relying on parametric CSS as a common baseline for performance, scalability, and versatility.